rayhon1014/cloudformation-examples/README.md

 ### Other operators
 ```
-# it concatentates www and domain name with a dot (.).
+# it concatenates www and domain name with a dot (.).
 In effect, it is like adding www. in front of domain name
 !Join [".", [ "www", !Ref SiteDomain ]]
 ```
 # CloudFormation Examples